• Skip to main content

 Dual tank regulators are most common for larger RVs and travel trailers, given how much propane is needed to fuel your RV’s various systems.
 Many rigs use propane for heating, cooking, water heating, and more.
 It is smart to install a dual tank regulator if you know your propane usage is high.

 Often, it is recommended that you stick with whatever type of regulator your rig started with.
 I can’t help but agree, especially if you are replacing the regulator yourself.
-Your propane system is nothing to mess with, so I wouldn’t recommend making too many big changes from your existing propane regulator.
+Your propane system is nothing to mess with, so I wouldn’t recommend making too many big changes to your existing propane regulator.

 Easy Installation